 ) Department of Cornea and Refractive Surgery University Miguel Hernandez Alicante Spain

-I am the Professor of Ophthalmology at the University of Surrey and a Consultant Ophthalmic Surgeon at the Royal Surrey County Hospital, as well as at St. Mary’s Hospital, London.
-I have particular expertise in the treatment of retinal and inflammatory ocular diseases.
-I took a first in medicine at Gonville & Caius College, Cambridge before training as an ophthalmic surgeon at Moorfields Eye Hospital, London.
-My research training was at the MRC Clinical Sciences Centre and I received a PhD from Imperial College London in 2009.
-My programme of clinical trials and laboratory research is currently supported by the UK National Institute of Health Research and other grant-awarding bodies.
+Dr. Simon Taylor is the Professor of Ophthalmology at the University of Surrey and a Consultant Ophthalmic Surgeon at the Royal Surrey County Hospital, as well as at St. Mary’s Hospital, London.
+He completed his PhD from Imperial College London in 2009.
+He secured a first position in medicine at Gonville & Caius College, Cambridge before training as an ophthalmic surgeon at Moorfields Eye Hospital, London.
+Dr. Taylor is particularly expert in the treatment of retinal and inflammatory ocular diseases.
+He has contributed his research papers in different scientific journals.

 ) Department of Ophthalmology University of Surrey & Royal Surrey County Hospital Surrey UK